raisercostin/raisercostin.github.io/Scala-Test-ECS.md

   - FeatureSpec
   - RefSpec

-Except PropSpec they expose several problems seemingly unnoticed till now:
+Except PropSpec they expose several problems that I wasn't warned by internet:
   - tests are not functions
   - tests cannot be overridden (annotated with @override) so you lose some
   - you cannot refer a parent test (like super.test(""))